Moyes returns to West Ham as Pellegrini's replacement

-David Moyes has been appointed West Ham manager for a second time after Manuel Pellegrini was sacked.

-The Hammers are struggling in 17th in the Premier League, prompting Pellegrini's dismissal following Saturday's 2-1 home defeat to Leicester City.
+The Hammers are struggling in 17th in the Premier League, prompting Pellegrini's dismissal after the 2-1 home defeat to Leicester City.

 Former Manchester City boss Pellegrini largely failed to get the best out of a talented group of players as West Ham slipped towards a relegation battle.

-They have again turned to Moyes, who guided the London club to safety in the 2017-18 season.
-He has signed an 18-month contract, West Ham announced on their website.
+The Hammers have again turned to Moyes, who guided the London club to safety in the 2017-2018 season.
+He has signed an 18-month contract, West Ham announced.

 The former Manchester United manager lifted West Ham to a 13th-placed finish in his previous spell in charge, but his short-term contract was not renewed and Pellegrini was appointed in May 2018.